Check the FAQs and Using FacetWP with… pages

 FacetWP was unable to auto-detect the post listing

-If you’re seeing this error it’s because FacetWP can’t find a suitable query.
+If you see this error, FacetWP can’t find a suitable query.
 This usually happens when you have a custom WP_Query on a standard WordPress page.
 To let FacetWP detect the custom query, you have to add facetwp => true to the query arguments.
 See this section for more information.

 See also